ibexa/documentation-developer/docs/content_management/field_types/create_custom_generic_field_type.md

 ## Final results

-Finally, you should be able to add a new content type in the Back Office interface.
+Finally, you should be able to add a new content type in the back office interface.
 Navigate to **Content types** tab and under **Content** category create a new content type:

 ![Creating new content type](extending_field_type_create.png)